mxkxkks1/Roblox-Avatar-Excessive-Data-Exposure/README.md

 ## Setup

 1. Change `userId` to the target user ID
-2. Run in a JavaScript environment with fetch support
+2. Run in browser console (DevTools)

 ## Output